Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 11. Database Security
+"Database Security" is essential for ensuring the confidentiality and integrity of your application's data.
+This section includes practices like using strongly typed parameterized queries, input validation, and output encoding to prevent SQL injection attacks.
+It also emphasizes the importance of utilizing secure credentials for database access, storing connection strings securely, and minimizing privileges when interacting with the database.
+The primary goal is to protect your database from unauthorized access and data breaches, ensuring that sensitive information remains secure and confidential.
+Effective database security practices help safeguard your application's most critical asset – its data.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 11.1 | Use strongly typed parameterized queries | Employ parameterized queries with strongly typed parameters to interact with the database, preventing SQL injection attacks. | When querying a database for user authentication, use parameterized queries with strongly typed parameters like integers or strings to avoid SQL injection. |